devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 SciPy significantly extends the capabilities of NumPy by providing specialized functions for optimization, integration, interpolation, and more complex scientific computations.
 Its seamless integration with NumPy allows users to perform advanced numerical analyses efficiently.
 The example provided demonstrates how easy it is to use SciPy for numerical integration while also visualizing the function involved in the computation.
 This combination makes SciPy a powerful tool in scientific computing and data analysis in Python.

-## 22) How do you create a simple chat application with client and server code using Python's socket module?
+## <mark> 22) How do you create a simple chat application with client and server code using Python's socket module? </mark>

 Creating a simple chat application using Python's `socket` module involves setting up a server that listens for incoming connections and a client that connects to the server to send and receive messages.
 Below, I will provide an example of both the server and client code to demonstrate how this can be accomplished.